Lambda calculus

 In computer programming, lambda calculus is used to anonymize functions, allowing them to be referred to in the abstract sense.
 This action makes them first-class objects, allowing them to be operated on like any other entity in the language.
 For example, an anonymous function can be passed to other functions as a parameter.

-One of the first programming languages to use anonymous functions was LISP (list processor).
+One of the first programming languages to use anonymous functions was LISP (LISt Processor).
 The special word lambda in LISP defines a function without giving it a name.
 For instance, the function x + 2 can be defined anonymously in LISP with the following statement:

 (lambda (x) (+ x 2))